jacobmealey/irccrust/README.md

 exploration of three topics:
   1. Writing network-y code (it's for a networking class)
   2. Exploring Rust, which is painful but the bird app says to learn it and I have no spine.
-  3. Multi-threading - most of my courses thus far have barely touched on threading and writing threaded programs so here are.
+  3. Multi-threading - most of my courses thus far have barely touched on threading and writing threaded programs... so here we are.